Basin Mixer Tap Replacement in Warsaw — Quick Swap Without Damage

 Can the old tap be repaired instead of replaced?

-It can, if the problem is just the cartridge or a washer.
-But if the body is corroded, the thread is stripped or the model has been discontinued, fitting a new tap is simpler and cheaper.
+Yes, if the issue is only the cartridge or a washer.
+But if the body is corroded, the thread is damaged, or the model is no longer made, installing a new tap is easier and costs less.

 Single-lever or twin-handle — which is better?

-A single-lever mixer is more convenient in daily use and easier to service — one cartridge instead of two valve heads.
-Twin-handle taps are chosen for their look in classic-style bathrooms.
+A single-lever mixer is handier for everyday use and simpler to service — one cartridge instead of two valve heads.
+Twin-handle taps are usually picked for their appearance in classic-style bathrooms.

 Should the hoses be replaced at the same time?

 If they are more than five to seven years old, yes.
-The rubber inside ages and loses flexibility even when the outer braid looks fine.
+The rubber inside gets old and loses flexibility even if the outer braid still looks fine.

 How long does replacement take?

-A straightforward swap takes 40 to 60 minutes.
-If hoses, valves or the trap also need changing, allow up to ninety minutes.
+A simple swap takes 40 to 60 minutes.
+If the hoses, valves, or trap also need to be changed, allow up to ninety minutes.

 Does the technician clean up afterwards?

-Yes, we leave the work area tidy.
-We can take the old tap and packaging away — waste removal is charged separately.
+Yes, we leave the work area clean and tidy.
+We can also take away the old tap and packaging — waste removal is charged separately.

 What if it leaks after the replacement?

 We pressure-test every connection before we leave.
-If anything leaks due to our work, we will come back and fix it.
+If anything leaks because of our work, we will return and put it right.

 Book your tap replacement